Chart Color Schemes

 Age

-The median age in Wyoming is 42 years, which is significantly higher than Greater Sydney's average age of 37 years.
-This figure is also considerably older than Australia's median age of 38 years.
-The 75-84 age group makes up 9.9% of Wyoming's population, compared to Greater Sydney.
-Meanwhile, the 25-34 age cohort comprises 10.7%.
-Post-2021 Census data shows that the 75 to 84 age group has grown from 8.4% to 9.9% of the population, while the 25 to 34 cohort has decreased from 12.0% to 10.7%.
+The median age in Wyoming is 42 years, significantly higher than Greater Sydney's average of 37 years.
+This is also considerably older than Australia's median age of 38 years.
+The 75-84 age group comprises 9.9% of Wyoming's population, compared to Greater Sydney's percentage.
+Conversely, the 25-34 cohort makes up 10.7% of Wyoming's population, which is less prevalent than in Greater Sydney.
+Post-2021 Census data shows that the 75 to 84 age group has grown from 8.4% to 9.9%, while the 25 to 34 cohort has declined from 12.0% to 10.7%.
 Population forecasts for 2041 indicate substantial demographic changes in Wyoming.
-The 85+ age group is projected to grow by 80%, reaching 761 people from 421, leading the demographic shift.
+The 85+ age group is expected to grow by 80%, reaching 761 people from 422, leading the demographic shift.
 Notably, the combined 65+ age groups will account for 96% of total population growth, reflecting the area's aging demographic profile.
 In contrast, the 65 to 74 and 15 to 24 cohorts are expected to experience population declines.